beubi/beubi.rules/README.md

 # ** Introduction **

-In this repo we collect the guidelines we use when writing code and, more importantly, design software at Beubi.
+In this repository we collect the guidelines we use when writing code and, more importantly, design software at Beubi.